sehunkeem/quant-strat-live-performance/README.md

 This repository documents a deep learning–based, market-neutral statistical arbitrage strategy deployed live in the cryptocurrency futures market since **January 31, 2025**.
 The strategy is rebalanced once per day, with all performance metrics and visualizations automatically refreshed on a daily basis.

-The core architecture combines **PCA-based residual construction** with deep neural networks to capture temporal patterns for portfolio construction.
+The core architecture combines **statistical factors-based residual construction** with deep neural networks to capture temporal patterns for portfolio construction.

 All live and backtest-related metrics and plots are located in the `metrics` directory.